-Building upon the success of our first ground-breaking holographic theatrical system, installed in the Illinois Holocaust and Education Centre, our latest project we were privileged to be invited to the Dallas Holocaust and Human Rights Museum to develop and install the second of its kind an interactive holographic theatre.
+Building upon the success of our first ground-breaking holographic theatrical system, installed in the Illinois Holocaust Museum and Education Centre, we were privileged to be invited to the Dallas Holocaust and Human Rights Museum to develop and install the second of its kind, an interactive holographic theatre.
 For the Dallas installation we have further expanded and improved upon our ‘Twilight’ Show Control System, to create a truly unique and immersive experience.

 We have also incorporated the latest digital audio networking technology eliminating the need for bundles of heavy, expensive analogue or multicore cabling, whilst provided a high degree of fidelity.
 As well as improving our remote monitoring system so that we can not only monitor the ‘Twilight’ systems software, but also visually see and hear what is happening in the theatre in Dallas live from our office in the Elstree Film Studios with minimal latency.
 This allows us to quickly observe and diagnose any issues that the moderators at the museum may have even when they are unable to describe the problem in any detail.

 To create a more bespoke interactive experience for audience members we opened up the ‘Twilight’ system to allow visitors to ask the holographic holocaust survivor a question directly, without the need for a docent to relay questions to the hologram.
 This was accomplished by incorporating a LiDAR device into the Show Control System and developing a real-time point cloud scanning system that will create a 3D virtual model of the theatre every 0.2 seconds.
 This allows the ‘Twilight’ system to ‘see’ the audience members within the theatre and determine when someone from the audience wishes to ask the hologram a question.